Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 		- Adjust sensitivity to equalize both values
 		- Used to quantitatively compare biometric systems

+> 🛑 **Type II and Type I errors** - In statistical hypothesis testing, a type I error is the rejection of a true null hypothesis (also known as a "false positive" finding or conclusion), while a type II error is the non-rejection of a false null hypothesis (also known as a "false negative" finding or conclusion).
+> 🛑 **FAR and FRR** can apply to many softwares that uses authentication and authorization methods.

 ### Token generators

 <img width="50%" src="https://www.researchgate.net/profile/Maryblessing_Umeh/publication/340234262/figure/fig1/AS:873738811756545@1585326974784/RSA-SecurID-token-an-example-of-a-disconnected-token-generator.png" />